Follow These 10 Used Car Negotiation Tactics to Get the Best Possible Deal on a Vehicle (According to a Car Salesman with over 25 Years of Experience)

 That’s why it’s critical to always ask for more than you really want so you have that wiggle room.

 One way to come up with that list of items is to go online and read reviews.
 View the pros and cons.
 Read about the car you have in mind.
 Understand the different packages and what’s going to fit you best.
 Come up with what guidelines you won’t waiver from as a buyer.

 “So decide ‘I gotta have this, and I gotta have this.
 Color?
 We can work with that.
 Leather interior?
 We can work with that.
 Big deal, it doesn’t have heated seats.’
 There are things you can work with, they’re called trade-offs.
 Just know what they are and how to negotiate around them.”

-Shop Smarter with FIXD
+Shop smart with the FIXD Sensor and app

 So, there you have it, folks.
 Ten used car negotiation tactics you can cling to for years to come, regardless of where the market takes us next.
 Always remember that the salesperson wants to sell you a car, and that any smart salesperson will want to treat you fairly because it costs a lot more to acquire a customer than keep a loyal one.

 When you’re ready to take these used car negotiation tips to the dealership, here’s one more for you: Bring along your FIXD Sensor and app to scan the vehicle for any issues.
 FIXD can tell you if a check engine light has been disable and scan the car for other problems.
 It can also show you the value of the vehicle.
 With FIXD Premium, you can even view the vehicle history for free to make sure it’s never been in an accident as well as see what issues the car is most likely to have in the future.
 Good luck and let us know in the comments your favorite car negotiation tactic!

 Wife, mom, Content Manager & Senior Copywriter at FIXD.
 From the garage to the gym, I love helping people learn and grow.
 Dream car: ‘69 Acapulco Blue Mustang.